The Reflected Light of Exoplanets

 Hot Jupiters and Warm Neptunes

-Measuring the reflected light of an exoplanet is not an easy task.
-Stars are much brighter than planets and can completely wash out their light.
-To learn more, we have to separate out the star light from the planet’s light.
+A lot can be learned by measuring the reflected light of an exoplanet, but it is not an easy task.
+Stars are much brighter than planets and can completely wash out their light so; to learn more, we have to separate out the star light from the planet’s light.

-Today we can use this technique on the closest-in and largest planets.
-Most of these aren't very reflective but there are a few exceptions.
-It's these exceptions that I observe and study to find out what makes these worlds so shiny when others like them are not.
+Today we can use this technique on the closest-in and largest planets and while most of these aren't very reflective, there are a few exceptions.
+It's these exceptions that I observe to discover what makes these worlds so shiny when others like them are not.

 Towards Rocky Worlds

 While giant planets are fascinating in their own way, the Trekkie in me wants to seek out new life and new civilizations - to look for worlds like our own.
 This may not be so far beyond the horizon.
-Our nearest neighbor, Proxima Centauri, hosts a planet that could be very much like our own; Proxima b.
-With upcoming Extremely Large Telescopes we may be to see for ourselves what this world is like.
-We would use a technique similar to HRCCS only this time instead of using the Doppler shift of the planet, we will use the spatial separation between it and its star to isolate the planet’s spectrum.
-This technique is known as molecule mapping.
+Our nearest neighbour, Proxima Centauri, hosts a planet that could be very much like our own; Proxima b.
+With upcoming Extremely Large Telescopes we may be able to see for ourselves what this world is like.
+For this we would use molecule mapping, a technique similar to HRCCS, only this time, instead of using the Doppler shift of the planet, we will use the spatial separation between it and its star to isolate the planet’s spectrum.
 Again, the noise can disguise the planet's spectrum so a cross correlation may be required to extract the information.
-We could use this technique on Proxima b using HARMONI on the ELT to learn more about its atmosphere including potentially detecting the presence of carbon dioxide and water.
+With HARMONI on the ELT, we could use this technique to learn more about Proxima b’s atmosphere including potentially detecting the presence of methane.

 If the planet can instead be directly imaged (the cross-correlation isn't needed), then we can learn some additional interesting things about the planet.
-The Habitable Worlds Observatory will be characterizing planets using direct imaging – like molecule mapping but without the cross-correlation – meaning it can measure the brightness of a planet over its orbit.
-Over a planet’s orbit its phase (e.g. crescent, gibbous) changes.
-By studying the brightness of the planet at different phases we can detect scattering phenomena caused by oceans and rainbows on these worlds.
-This will tell us if the planet has an ocean and water cycle - key for life.
+The Habitable Worlds Observatory will be characterizing planets using direct imaging and could measure the brightness of a planet at different phases during its orbit.
+These measurements can be used to detect scattering phenomena caused by oceans and rainbows on these worlds.
+This will tell us if the planet has an ocean and water cycle which is key for life as we know it.

 More Information